-Investment Risk and the Risk/Reward Trade-off
+Investment Risk/Reward Trade-off

-As you construct your portfolio, where do you take investment risk?
+As you construct your portfolio, where do you take risk?
 Should you take risk in your Equities or your Bonds?

 Risk/Reward Trade-off

-In investing, risk means the probability of a loss or the probability of an asset providing less than the expected return.
+When investing, risk means the probability of a loss or the probability of an asset providing less than the expected return.

 Should I Accept Investment Risk?

-These folks usually invest in what they consider lower-risk assets, not infrequently, because they can have more control.
-Sometimes real assets—real estate, metals, tangibles, businesses, etc. They avoid the stock market because it is risky.
+They invest in what they consider lower-risk assets, where they can have more control.
+Sometimes real assets—real estate, metals, tangibles, businesses, etc. For some, stocks are too risky, and they want more control.

-You only lose money if you sell low and lock in losses.
-Once you understand that volatility doesn’t mean risk, you are one step ahead of those who avoid risk investing.
+Once you understand that volatility doesn’t equal, you are one step ahead of those who avoid risk investing.

 If you view equities as reasonable investments, not too risky, where should you take your investment risk?
 In stocks or bonds?